Aftendo/SatellaZone/README.md

-This project is a 3DS Nintendo Zone Revival
+This project is a 3DS Nintendo Zone Revival.
 Trailer : https://youtu.be/7QpJw4a_EqE
 Discord : https://discord.gg/csSWztn6z4
 -------------------------------